badoet/ionic-framework/core/src/components/item-options/readme.md

-# ion-item-options
+# syg-item-options

-The option buttons for an `ion-item-sliding`.
+The option buttons for an `syg-item-sliding`.
 These buttons can be placed either on the [start or end side](#side-description).
 You can combine the `ionSwipe` event plus the `expandable` directive to create a full swipe action for the item.